US sanctions Nicaragua officials as Ortega inaugurated again | Politics

 - Nicaragua

-Nicaragua's government announced in November it will withdraw from the Organisation of American States, after the regional body accused Ortega's government of acts of repression and rigging the election.
+Nicaragua's government announced in November it will withdraw from the Organization of American States, after the regional body accused Ortega's government of acts of repression and rigging the election.

 Ortega's defiant stance has placed Latin American governments in the dilemma of deciding whether to send representatives to the inauguration ceremony.

-The Mexican government, for example, flip-flopped repeatedly Sunday and Monday on whether it would send anybody.
+The Mexican government, for example, flip-flopped repeatedly on Sunday and Monday on whether it would send anybody.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)